Cognitive Mediators of Treatment Outcomes in Pediatric Functional Abdominal Pain

 Results suggest that reductions in reports of children's pain and GI symptoms after a social learning and CB intervention were mediated at least in part by decreasing maladaptive parent and child cognitions.

 Levy, Rona L.; Langer, Shelby; Romano, Joan; Labus, Jennifer; Walker, Lynn S.; Murphy, Tasha; van Tilburg, Miranda A.; Feld, Shara I.; Christie, Dennis; and Whitehead, William E., "Cognitive Mediators of Treatment Outcomes in Pediatric Functional Abdominal Pain" (2014).
-Pharmacy.
+Pharmaceutical Sciences.
 303.